yairp03/HoradotTV/README.md

 ## HoradotAPI

-The HoradotAPI is a library allowing you t to access metadata and download shows/movies from content providers.
+The HoradotAPI is a library allowing you to access metadata and download shows/movies from content providers.

 The library is very extensible and allows you to add support for new providers easily.